How to Work Out Pro-Rata Pay

 Well, the basic statutory holiday entitlement of a full-time employee is 28 days (5.6 weeks).
 This means they work five days a week.

-Five, multiplied by 5.6, gives us the full 28 days' entitlement without the need for a decimal point.
+5, multiplied by 5.6, gives us the full 28 days' entitlement without the need for a decimal point.

-Working on a pro rata basis
+Working on a pro rata basis: benefit entitlements

 Another important element to consider when employing someone on a pro-rata basis is benefits.

+The Part-Time Workers Regulations state that those on a part-time income should receive the same benefits as those working full-time.
 What this means is that if you offer a pension to full-time employees, then you must also offer this to those working pro rata.

 The list of fair compensation doesn't stop at pay-related benefits either.
 If full-time employees get a gym membership or their birthday off as annual leave, those on part-time should too.